ceph/ceph-container/examples/kubernetes/README.md

 # Client Requirements

-In addiation to kubectl, Sigil is required for template handling and must be installed in your system PATH.
+In addition to kubectl, Sigil is required for template handling and must be installed in your system PATH.
 Instructions can be found here: [https://github.com/gliderlabs/sigil](https://github.com/gliderlabs/sigil)

 # Cluster Requirements